CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 ```

 which finds the latest checkpoint file in the current working directory (in this trivial case,
-this is the checkpoint associated with iteration 0), loads prognostic fields and their tendencies
+this is the checkpoint associated with iteration 0), loads the prognostic fields and their tendencies
 from file, resets the model clock and iteration, and updates the model auxiliary state before
 starting the time-stepping loop.

 Use `pickup=iteration`, where `iteration` is an `Integer`, to pick up from a specific iteration.
-Or, use `pickup=filepath`, where `filepath` is a string, to pickup from a specific file located
+Otherwise, use `pickup=filepath`, where `filepath` is a string, to pickup from a specific file located
 at `filepath`.